bomb2peng/DFGC_starterkit/README.md

 ## List Files ##
 * **submit_image_list.txt**: For the creation track, this is the names of specified 1000 image to be submitted. e.g. "id0_id1_0000_00060" stands for the *60*th frame of the target video *id0_0000.mp4* with its face swapped to *id1*.
 Submitted images must be named exactly as specified in this file, and the format can be '.png' or '.jpg'.
-The 1000 images should be packed into a single
+Note the face-swapped image should have exactly the same image size (width and height) as the original target frame.
-.zip file with no extra subdirectories. e.g.:
+The 1000 images should be packed into a single .zip file with no extra subdirectories. e.g.:
 *submission.zip*
 --id0_id1_0000_00000.png
 --id0_id1_0000_00060.png